How Did IRCC Respond to the Draw #398 Eligibility Error?

 Processing Timeline Impact: Any delays caused by the glitch extend your overall immigration timeline.
 For candidates relying on Express Entry to meet employer visa sponsorship deadlines or other time-sensitive factors, this creates genuine hardship.
 Check current processing times for the latest estimates.

-What Should You Do if You Were Affected
+What Should You Do if You Were Affected by Draw #398?

 If You Received an ITA in Draw #398